An orthosis compensates for physical deficits, supports joints and protects them from relapse and misalignment.

 Initially, the CRRO was designed for correction of club foot.

-A dynamic Printorthese® that extends over the ankle joint.
+The AFO is a dynamic orthosis that extends over the ankle joint.

 The foot and lower leg sections are connected to one another by a joint.

-This intelligent orthosis system supports you in paralysis of the musculature connected to the knee.
+The C-Brace® is an intelligent orthosis system that supports you in paralysis of the musculature connected to the knee.